 Children are expected to be polite, respectful and hard working always.
 We pride ourselves on having high expectations in all areas of school life and encourage children to take pride in their work.
 Independence and organisation are important skills in Key Stage 2 and children are frequently encouraged to take responsibility for their own learning.
 We create an environment where perseverance, determination and resilience are all highly valued.
 Being the older children in the school, the children in Herons are expected to be positive role models for children in lower year groups.

-Homework will be sent home each Friday and will be due in on or before Wednesday the following week.
-Each week, your child will receive some spellings to learn, some maths (every week) and some English (fortnightly).
-Your child will be tested on their spellings every Thursday.
+Homework will set every Friday and will be due in on or before the following Wednesday.
+Each week, your child will receive some spellings to learn, a piece of maths and a piece of English.
+Your child will be tested on their spellings every Wednesday.
+The first piece of homework will be set on Friday 17th September.

-We will continue to use our Class Dojo system in school.
-Children will receive points for being a good role model, displaying good behaviour, completing exemplary pieces of work, putting in great effort amongst many other positive reasons.
-Parents will also be able to contact Mrs Jenkin or I directly, should they have any questions or comments.
+We will continue to use our Class Dojo system in school, where the children can earn points for a variety of positive things.
+For every 25 dojo points that your child earns, they will receive a prize from the class prize box :-) Parents will also be able to contact Mrs Jenkin or I directly, should they have any questions or comments.
 Please also look for news and updates on both the school story and the Heron’s class story.